lazy-eggplant/vs.templ/docs/syntax.md

 - `item`: the main body
 - `error`: shown if it was not possible to retrieve items (because of an error in the path for example; in case of empty lists `empty` is used)

+You can use as many instances of the same type as you want, they will be applied to the final document in the same order as they appear after grouping.

 The symbol `[tag].c` gets loaded with the entry number we are iterating over, so that it is possible to count which one we are at.
-For `for-props` there are also `[tag].k` and `[tag].v` for key and value of the prop. `[tag]` by default is `$`.
+For `for-props` there are also `[tag].k` and `[tag].v` for key and value of the prop. `[tag]` stands for the value determined by the `tag` property, and by default is `$`.

 ### test & case

-To perform conditional cut and paste in the final tree based on simple matches between a reference expression and some values.
+`test` is used to perform conditional cuts in the final tree, based on a cascade of expressions.
-Inside the body of `test` we have one or more `case`.
+Inside each `test` we have one or more `case`.
 Attributes for `case`:

 - `continue` default is `false`.
 If `true` it continues checking and executing even after a match.
 Else it will break.
-- `when` an expression to compare against.
+- `when` an expression to evaluate.

 The order of `case` elements is important and determines the overall flow.

 ### log

+This one is used to send messages to the current logging interface.
-Optional argument `type` set to:
+It has an optional argument `type` which can be set to:

-- `notify` when something should be logged, but there is no fault or suspicious behaviour ongoing.
+- `info` when something should be logged, but there is no fault or suspicious behaviour ongoing (default value).
 - `ok` for tasks completed successfully
 - `error` when a condition prevents this activity from succeeding, but the situation is recoverable
 - `warning` when something can complete, but it is suspicious.
 - `panic` when an error triggered, and the situation cannot be recovered

 Panic does not mean exceptions.
-For example, the evaluation of an expression might panic, but this problem is not propagated.
+For example, the evaluation of an expression might panic, but this problem is not propagated any further.
-It just means that there is no way to recover it, and downstream code will have to live with its failure.
+Panic just means that there is no way to recover the situation, and downstream code will have to live with such failure.
-Error means that there is a capability recognized when it was raised for the system to rectify this issue.
+Error on the other hand means that the system is expected to be able to rectify this issue.
-For example the inclusion of a file which does not exist can adopt the content of the `include` tag as fallback.
+For example, the inclusion of a file which does not exist can adopt the content of the `include` tag as fallback, as such it is not considered panic.

 ### include

 > [!IMPORTANT]
 > The full behaviour of this function is determined by downstream integration.

-Add in place the file defined in `src`.
-If not found, it uses the content inside `include`.
-External files will have their root removed when included.
+`include` can be used to insert in place the file defined by `src`.
+If not found, it uses the content inside its body.
+External files will always have their root element removed when included.

 File loading for a single `include` instance appearing in code is only done once, even if in a cycle.
 Later requests will show the same content as before.
+Because of this, the source is expected to be static, at least throughout the entire session.
-`src` is just a static string, not an expression.
-This is because the evaluation of the file must be statically resolved.
+Unlike most of the other instances, `src` is just a static string, not an expression nor a meta-expression.
+This is because the evaluation of the file must be **ALWAYS** statically resolved.

-The functionality of `include` is not provided by `vs.templ` and requires downstream integration.
+The functionality of `include` is not fully provided by `vs.templ` and requires downstream integration.
-As such is no caching provided by `vs.templ`; if you need that, you will have to implement it as part of the load function passed to the preprocessor constructor.
+As such, no caching is provided by `vs.templ`; if you need that, you will have to implement it as part of the load function passed to the preprocessor constructor.
 Similarly, circular dependencies are not tested.
 It is up to you to use a load function which ensures they will not occur.

-The CLI shipping with this library has a very limited implementation which will load files as XML with normal fs paths.
+The CLI shipping with this library has a very limited implementation which will load files as XML with normal filesystem paths.

 #### Examples